 Creating a new rule through the enrichments dialog box automatically applies it to the enrichment.

 From the left navigation bar, go to AudienceStream > Visitor / Visit Attributes to view your attributes.
-You can optionally filter your view by clicking on any the available options in the Attributes side bar. and then click the desired attribute to expand the details.
+You can optionally filter your view by clicking on any the available options on the left.
+Click the desired attribute to view the details.

 The name of an event attribute must match the name of the variable implemented.

 Use the following steps to add an enrichment:

 An imported attribute is a variable that was originally created in the corresponding Tealium iQ profile.
 These variables are automatically detected and pulled in as event-scoped attributes.
 When you modify a variable in Tealium iQ (and publish), the changes are instantly applied to the matching attribute in EventStream.

 Imported attributes are not editable.
 You must use Tealium iQ to manage them.